 MP0250 is a proprietary, multi pathway DARPin® drug candidates that inhibits both VEGF and HGF.
-MP0250 is being tested in Phase 1 clinical studies in solid tumor cancers and hematological malignancies.
+MP0250 has been tested in Phase 1 clinical studies in solid tumor.
 It simultaneously targets tumor stroma, proliferation, invasion and metastasis.

 VEGF and HGF are both well studied disease pathways implicated in cancer.
 Compared to previous approaches, we focus on situations where HGF is (together with VEGF) an important resistance pathway helping tumor-cells to escape standard of care treatment.

 MP0250 is the first bi-specific biologic targeting both VEGF and HGF and may be ideal to be used in combination with standard of care therapy, such as chemotherapy or tyrosine kinase inhibitors (TKIs) or immuno-oncological treatments.

 We believe that MP0250 has strong potential to become a valuable treatment option in several solid tumors and hematological malignancies, including MM, EGFR mutated NSCLC and others.